openstack/ceilometer/doc/source/plugins.rst

 -------------

-Notifications are defined as subclass of the :class:`ceilometer.plugin.NotificationBase` meta class as defined in the ``ceilometer/plugin.py`` file.
+Notifications are defined as subclass of the :class:`ceilometer.agent.plugin_base.NotificationBase` meta class.
 Notifications must implement:

    ``event_types`` which should be a sequence of strings defining the event types to be given to the plugin and